guylabs/intellij-idea-keymap/README.md

 The `intellij-idea-keymap` package has the following features:

 * Basic key bindings of IntelliJ IDEA are mapped to core commands in Atom for Mac OSX, Windows and Linux
+* If you want to format the code automatically you can install the [atom-beautify](https://atom.io/packages/atom-beautify) package and then use the `cmd-alt-l` shortcut to format code in the active editor.

 # Installation